cloudnative-pg/plugin-barman-cloud/web/docs/installation.md

 deployment "barman-cloud" successfully rolled out
 ```

-This confirms that the plugin is deployed and operational.
+This confirms that the plugin is deployed and ready to use.